tesseract-ocr/tessdoc/Compiling.md

 **but if you are using an oldish version of Linux, the Leptonica version may be too old, so you will need to build from source.**

 The sources are at https://github.com/DanBloomberg/leptonica .
-The instructions for bbuilding are given in [Leptonica README](http://www.leptonica.org/source/README.html).
+The instructions for building are given in [Leptonica README](http://www.leptonica.org/source/README.html).

 Note that if building Leptonica from source, you may need to ensure that /usr/local/lib is in your library path.
 This is a standard Linux bug, and the information at [Stackoverflow](http://stackoverflow.com/questions/4743233/is-usr-local-lib-searched-for-shared-libraries) is very helpful.